jcomicsutils/discography-archive-tools/README.md

     * To execute scripts within these tabs (e.g., `contentScript.js` for classification, or other scripts for download automation and data extraction).
     * To reorder (sort) tabs.
 * **`contextMenus`**:
-    * To add the "Bandcamp Tools" menu and its sub-options to the right-click context menu on web pages.
+    * To add the "Bandcamp Tools" and "Archive.org Tools" menus and their sub-options to the right-click context menu on web pages.
 * **`*://*.bandcamp.com/*`**:
     * To allow the extension to run its `contentScript.js` specifically on Bandcamp pages.
     * To enable `executeScript` and `fetch` calls to target Bandcamp pages for various functions.
     * To ensure context menu items appear only on Bandcamp domains.
+* **`*://archive.org/download/*`**:
+    * To allow the extension to run scripts on Archive.org download pages to copy file lists.
+    * To ensure context menu items for Archive.org appear only on those pages.
 * **`clipboardWrite`**:
     * To allow the extension to copy the collected tags, titles, and URLs directly to your system clipboard for easy pasting into other applications.
 * **`downloads`**: